Are you travelling with a beard or looking to shave it off? Then you’d better read these pros and cons of a beard before you decide!

-Beards are real dividers at the best of times; people either love them or hate them (my family falls firmly into that last category), but if you go to a country where beards and hipsters aren’t common (i.e: most of them), well, that chasm seems even wider.
+Beards are real dividers at the best of times; people either love them or hate them (my family firmly falls into that last category).
+However, if you go to a country where beards and hipsters aren’t common, well, that chasm seems even wider.

 People will think you are mental.
 Or homeless.
 Or a mental homeless person.
 Why is this a pro?
 Well, Eastern Europeans, especially Serbians, are renowned for being a little intimidating themselves, yet they will be intimidated of your beard and therefore will leave you alone.
 Win.

 As previously said, you get to stroke it.
-For those of you who can’t grow a beard (because you are of a female disposition or because you’re not really a man), you will have no idea how calming it is to stroke a beard.
+For those of you who can’t grow a beard (because you are of a female disposition or because you’re not really a man), you will have no idea how calming it is stroking a beard (no euphemism there).
 Whenever you are stressed or worried when travelling, just stroke away (your beard that is).

 Any number of things can get lost in it.
 When you have an awesome beard, everyone always asks: “Don’t you always get things stuck in it, like in The Twits?”
 Yes.
 Yes you do.
 Recently I ate some fish and I lost a fishbone in my beard.
 I never found it.
 I still don’t know where it went.